Xotic SP Compressor Review

 Use it as an effect rather than always on – the typical use of a compressor is to leave it on all the time to give your tone more consistency.
 While you can definitely use the SP Compressor this way, it’s also a good idea to experiment with using it as an effect that you would turn on and off like any other effect pedal.
 You can use it to fatten up your rhythm tone or give your lead tone a boost.
 By playing around with using the SP as an effect rather than always having it on, you will learn when it should be used to enhance your tone and when it’s best to leave it off.

 Alternatives to the Xotic SP Compressor

-There are plenty of compressors on the market so I’ll limit myself to mentioning a few popular compressors that are in a similar price range.
+There are plenty of compressors on the market so I’ll limit myself to mentioning a few compressors that are incredibly popular: